Automating Dislocation Characterization in 3D Dark Field X-ray Microscopy: Data Analysis Method Development

 \subsection{Defining Orthogonal Basis Functions}

 We selected three 50$\times$50-pixel$^2$ regions to specify the $I(\phi)$ functions most representative of the SB, the WB$_+$ and the WB$_-$ conditions.
-The region selected for the strong-beam condition (labelled ``SB'' in {black} in Figure~\ref{fig:training_data}) contained no visible dislocation features for the entire $\phi$ extent of the rocking curve.
-To ensure the information contained in each WB condition corresponded to defects of interest, we {manually} identified the frame representative of the weak-beam condition on each side of the rocking curve, and identified dislocations whose $I(\phi)$ were most selectively populated on only one side of the rocking curve.
-As shown by Figure~\ref{fig:training_data}, some signal was still present on the other side of the rocking curve, requiring some data treatment afterwards for full {orthogonality} of the training functions.
+The region selected for the strong-beam condition (labelled ``SB'' in black in Figure~\ref{fig:training_data}) contained no visible dislocation features for the entire $\phi$ extent of the rocking curve.
+To ensure the information contained in each WB condition corresponded to defects of interest, we manually identified the frame representative of the weak-beam condition on each side of the rocking curve, and identified dislocations whose $I(\phi)$ were most selectively populated on only one side of the rocking curve.
+As shown by Figure~\ref{fig:training_data}, some signal was still present on the other side of the rocking curve, requiring some data treatment afterwards for full orthogonality of the training functions.

 The characteristic regions defined in Figure~\ref{fig:training_data} were then used to define the orthogonal set of basis functions to uniquely decompose the dataset.
-By defining normalized basis functions, we {proposed that} our intensity function at each pixel $p_{x_i,y_j}(\phi)$ {could be divided} into the three corresponding {principle} components, {$\hat{v}_{\text{SB}}$, $\hat{v}_{\text{WB}_-}$, and $\hat{v}_{\text{WB}_+}$}, and decompose the image into arrays of the scaling coefficients {$c_1$, $c_2$, $c_3$} to display each type of information uniquely. { } To define the functions $\hat{v}_{\text{SB}}$, $\hat{v}_{\text{WB}_+}$ and $\hat{v}_{\text{WB}_-}$, each $50\times50$-pixel$^2$ region was converted to the un-normalized $\Vec{v}_{i}$ by calculating the mean intensity across all pixels at each value of $\phi$,
+By defining normalized basis functions, we proposed that our intensity function at each pixel $p_{x_i,y_j}(\phi)$ could be divided into the three corresponding principle components, $\hat{v}_{\text{SB}}$, $\hat{v}_{\text{WB}_-}$, and $\hat{v}_{\text{WB}_+}$, and decompose the image into arrays of the scaling coefficients $c_1$, $c_2$, $c_3$ to display each type of information uniquely.